benbalter/wordpress-to-jekyll-exporter/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-One-click WordPress plugin that converts all posts, pages, taxonomies, metadata, and settings to Markdown and YAML which can be dropped into Jekyll.

-== Description ==

-* Converts all posts, pages, and settings from WordPress for use in Jekyll
-* Export what your users see, not what the database stores (runs post content through `the_content` filter prior to export, allowing third-party plugins to modify the output)
-* Converts all `post_content` to Markdown Extra (using Markdownify)
-* Converts all `post_meta` and fields within the `wp_posts` table to YAML front matter for parsing by Jekyll
-* Generates a `_config.yml` with all settings in the `wp_options` table
-* Outputs a single zip file with `_config.yml`, pages, and `_posts` folder containing `.md` files for each post in the proper Jekyll naming convention
-* No settings.
-Just a single click.

-== A Note ==

-Many shared hosts may use an outdated version of PHP by default. **WordPress to Jekyll Export requires PHP 5.5 or greater.**

-If you get an error message that looks like `unexpected T_STRING`, `unexpected '['` or `expecting T_CONSTANT_ENCAPSED_STRING`, you need to update your PHP version.
-In a shared hosting environment, you should be able to change the version of PHP used by simply toggling the setting in the host's control panel.

-PHP 5.4 lost support from the PHP project itself in 2015.
-You'll need to be running at least PHP 5.5 which adds namespace support (the reason it's breaking), but I'd recommend at least 5.6 (or the latest your host supports) as it's the oldest supported version: <https://en.wikipedia.org/wiki/PHP#Release_history>

 == Features ==

 * Converts all posts, pages, and settings from WordPress for use in Jekyll